Lauren O'Connell (scientist)

-Lauren O'Connell is an American chemist who is an assistant professor in the Department of Biology at Stanford University.
+Lauren O'Connell is an American neurobiologist and associate professor in the Department of Biology at Stanford University, specializing in the intersections of behavioral neuroscience, ecology, and evolution.
 Her research considers how animals handle challenges in their environment.
 She received a L'Oréal-USA For Women in Science fellowship in 2015.

 Early life and education

 O'Connell is from rural Texas.
 She grew up on a goat farm in a family of six.
 She has said that growing up on a farm and working with animals made her enthusiastic about science.
-After high school, she attended Tarrant County College, where she spent two years before joining Cornell University.
+After high school, she attended Tarrant County College, where she earned an Associate of Arts in Natural Sciences in 2004 and she spent two years before joining Cornell University.
 At Cornell, she became interested in animal behavior from a mechanistic perspective.
 After completing her undergraduate degree, she moved to the University of Texas at Austin, where she studied social networks in Cichlid fish with Hans Hofmann.

-Research and career

-Whilst a postdoctoral researcher at Harvard University, O'Connell studied poison dart frogs in the Amazon rainforest.
+She earned a Ph.D. in Cellular and Molecular Biology in 2011.
+Her doctoral research explored neural and molecular mechanisms underlying social behavior in vertebrates.

+In 2014, she won a L'Oréal USA For Women in Science Fellowship and she also won a Changing Face of STEM Mentorship award in 2016.

+Career

+After completing her Ph.D., O'Connell was appointed a Bauer Fellow at Harvard University's Faculty of Arts and Sciences, where she established her independent research laboratory at the age of 27.

+In 2017, she joined the Department of Biology at Stanford University as an Assistant Professor and was later promoted to associate professor.

+At Stanford, O'Connell has continued to lead pioneering research on amphibians, focusing on the ecological and evolutionary implications of their behaviors and physiological traits.
+She has also played a prominent role in mentoring young scientists and promoting diversity within academia.

 She had become interested in the evolution of parental care in an animal clade that had a lot of variation in reproductive strategies.
 During her postdoctoral research, she founded the “Little Froggers School Program”, a scheme which supports K–12 teachers in learning more about amphibians.
-At Harvard, she held a Bauer Fellowship.